ciao-project/ciao/networking/libsnnet/README.md

 ### Network Node ###

 The tenant overlay networks are linked together to Network Nodes.
-The Network Node switch and route traffic between the tenant bridges and subnets distibuted across multiple Compute Nodes.
+The Network Node switch and route traffic between the tenant bridges and subnets distributed across multiple Compute Nodes.

 ### CNCI ###